 - THE ENGINE IS FLUSHED THROUGH WITH FRESH WATER

 - THE RADIO RETURNED

 - ALL EQUIPMENT IS IN THE BOAT (keys and kill cord returned to signal station)

 Fuel is kept in the fuel store, engine oil is kept in the left hand garage.

-An electric pump is kept in the galley area with an extension lead for pumping up the rib inflation tubes
+A foot pump is kept in the garage area for pumping up the rib inflation tubes

 The radios are available from the duty sailing committee member.
 Always use channel P4 (ICOM radios) and M2 (Horizon radios). - Do not use other channels as we are not licensed to use them.
 The race officer's call sign is LEE SHORE, the rib's call sign is LEE PATROL 1, 2 or 3 (as marked on the Rib)

 It is essential that you maintain a listening watch on the radio at ALL TIMES, as the race officer may want you to investigate a capsized craft that you cannot see from your position.

 For further advice or to arrange a practical briefing email the club.